berzerk352/movie_night_web/README.md

   -e SECRET_KEY="your-secret-key" \
   -e TMDB_API_KEY="your-tmdb-key" \
   -e GOOGLE_SPREADSHEET_ID="your-spreadsheet-id" \
-  -v $(pwd)/credentials.json:/app/credentials.json:z \
+  -v $(pwd)/credentials:/app/credentials:z \
   movie-night-web:latest
 ```

-**Note**: The `:z` flag is used for SELinux systems (like Fedora/RHEL).
-On non-SELinux systems, you can omit it.
-The application needs read access to credentials.json and write access to create token.pickle in the working directory.
+**Note**: The credentials directory is mounted to `/app/credentials` inside the container.
+The `:z` flag handles SELinux contexts on systems like Fedora/RHEL.
+The application will store both `credentials.json` and the generated `token.pickle` in this directory.

 ### Running with Docker Compose